-We prefer to be members of a global community instead of mere representatives of a country.
+Representing a global community instead of a country.

 Each production should explore a new linguistic alias based on an existing language.